julienstroheker/vsts-blync-notify/README.md

 # vsts-blync-notify #

-Funny project, featuring hack, to get notifications on a BlyncLight USB 30 from VSTS when events happening.
+Funny project, featuring hack, to get notifications on a BlyncLight USB 30 from VSTS when events happen.

 ![](./docs/blyncusb30.gif)